 If you have had an arm amputated, you will be able to get up and move around once your pain is controlled and you have recovered from the anaesthetic.

-If you have had a leg removed, the physiotherapist will show you how to move around in bed and how to transfer into a chair.
-To start with, you will use a wheelchair to get around.
-Within a few days, you may also be able to start using elbow crutches or a walking frame.
-The physiotherapist will help you.
+If you have had a leg removed, the physiotherapist will show you how to move around in bed and how to get into a chair.
+To start with, you will use a wheelchair.

-The OT will arrange for you to have a wheelchair to use in the hospital.
+The OT will arrange a wheelchair for you to use in the hospital.
 You may need the wheelchair at home while you get used to moving around using crutches or an artificial limb.
-So before you go home, you will be referred to your local wheelchair service.
+Before you go home, you will be referred to your local wheelchair service.
 You will also be given advice about using a wheelchair at home.

 Your physiotherapist will arrange for you to keep having physiotherapy when you go home.
-This will usually be as an outpatient and can often be somewhere near where you live.
+This will usually be as an outpatient and can often be near your home.

 Amputation is a major operation, and rehabilitation can take a long time.
 It can be hard work and may be frustrating at times.

-After the amputation, the OT will help you manage your day-to-day activities, such as getting washed, dressed and using the toilet.
+After the amputation, the occupational therapist (OT) will help you manage day-to-day activities, such as washing, dressing and using the toilet.
 They can also recommend equipment to help you be as independent as possible.

-If you have had an arm amputated, your occupational therapist may teach you ways to help reduce swelling.
-They will also teach you ways of doing some activities with one hand.
+If you have had an arm amputated, your OT may teach you ways to reduce swelling.
+They will also teach you how to do some activities with 1 hand.

 The OT can also give you advice about driving, work and getting back to social activities.
 They will help you think about how your amputation may affect your life and look at different ways to manage it.

-Before leaving the hospital, your nurse, physiotherapist and OT will talk to you about how you will manage at home.
+Before leaving the hospital, your nurse, physiotherapist and occupational therapist (OT) will talk to you about how you will manage at home.
 They will help you plan how you manage your daily living activities and decide whether you need any equipment.
 If you live alone or have stairs, you may need some help at home.